-- 1. Remove Phillips screws from bottom of headlight pod at each front corner.
+- 1.Remove Phillips screws from bottom of headlight pod at each front corner.
 NOTE: To aid in accessing these screws, it may be helpful to turn handlebars to left or right and use a short, stubby screwdriver.
-Removal of the front rack and cover may also allow easier access. - 2.
-Remove three Phillips screws at back of headlight pod. - 3.
-Lift pod cover up.
-Using a pliers, disconnect speedometer cable.
-Unplug indicator lights from harness and remove pod cover. - 4.
-Unplug headlamp from wiring harness. - 5.
-Remove O-Ring from headlight pivot pins. - 6.
-Pull headlight housing up to release from locking tabs. - 7.
-Lift adjusting knob up to remove from locking tabs. - 8.
-Carefully pull assembly up and out of pod. - 9.
-Reverse steps to install new housing and reassemble pod. - 10.
-Adjust headlight aim by turning adjusting knob.
+Removal of the front rack and cover may also allow easier access. - 2.Remove three Phillips screws at back of headlight pod. - Lift pod cover up.
+Disconnect speedometer harnesses from speedometer.
+Unplug indicator light harness and remove pod cover. - 4.
+Unplug headlamp from wiring harness. - 5.Remove O-Ring from headlight pivot pins. - 6.Pull headlight housing up to release from locking tabs. - 7.Lift adjusting knob up to remove from locking tabs. - 8.Carefully pull assembly up and out of pod. - 9.Reverse steps to install new housing and reassemble pod. - 10.Adjust headlight aim by turning adjusting knob.